stuart-thackray/nitrogen_user_map/README.md

-# Nitrogen plugin to allow you to visually view visitors & browsers used for a  for [Nitrogen Web Framework Project](http://nitrogenproject.com).
+# Nitrogen plugin to allow you to visually view visitors & browsers used for a [Nitrogen Web Framework Project](http://nitrogenproject.com).

 A means by which to either show a map based on IP lookups where the visitors for a site are via `#element_map{}`.
 Or a means by which to see which browser family is most commonly used on your pages using `#elemenent_ua{}`.